The MongoDB Realm Hackathon Experience

 Rate this article

-With Covid19 putting an end to in-person events, we wanted to engage directly with developers utilizing the recently announced MongoDB Realm public beta, and so the Realm Hackathon was conceived.
+With Covid19 putting an end to in-person events, we wanted to engage directly with developers utilizing the recently announced MongoDB Realm public preview, and so the Realm Hackathon was conceived.
 This would be MongoDB's first digital Hackathon and we were delighted with the response.
 In the end, we ended up with nearly 300 registrations, which culminated in 23 teams coming together over the course of a day and half of learning, experimenting, and above all, having fun!
 The teams were predominantly European given the timezone of the Hackathon, but we did have participants from the US and also the Asia Pacific region, too.

 During the Hackathon, we engaged in